 Do you have an option for one-time donations?

 For what it’s worth, though, I don’t think the channel would be what it is now without the sustained-pledge model.
 It makes it much easier to plan for the future and to feel okay with this wacky career trajectory.
 Imagine if your own salary or business took the form of unpredictable tips.
 Also, the Patreon page is where I concentrate all supporter benefits.
-If the same contribution you have in mind is spread over a pledge for several videos out in the future, it stands to be better for both of us.
+If the same contribution you have in mind is spread over a pledge for several months out in the future, it stands to be better for both of us.
 Well, except in that it means having to set a reminder to cancel the pledge when you intend to, but hopefully the perks in the meantime would be enough to make that worth it.

 Either way, I’m extremely grateful to anyone who chooses to pay for the content which is otherwise free, in whatever form you are most comfortable with.